sjentsch/lsjDocs/Ch14/Ch14_ANOVA2_01.rst

 looks like in this case, so that you can see from the outset that the basic logic and structure behind factorial ANOVA is the same as that which underpins One-Way ANOVA.
 Try to hold onto that feeling.
-It is genuinely true, insofar as factorial ANOVA is built in more or less the same way as the simpler one-way ANOVA model.
+It is genuinely true, insofar as factorial ANOVA is built-in more or less the same way as the simpler one-way ANOVA model.
 It is just that this feeling of familiarity starts to evaporate once you start digging into the details.
 Traditionally, this comforting sensation is replaced by an urge